utilrr/utilrr/README.md

 - 👋 Hi, I’m Mark Healy and I'm using @utilrr as my GitHub name.
 - 👀 Some of my interests include music, footbal(soccer) and expanding my knowledge of web-related technologies.
-- 🌱 I’m currently learning full stack web development.
+- 🌱 I’ve recently completed the UNC full stack web development bootcamp.
 - 💞️ I’m looking to collaborate on interesting projects, and I welcome some good mentorship!
 - 📫 You can reach me at gmarkghealy@gmail.com.